kunwarshivam/Classification-of-leaves-Caffe-python/README.md

 Snapshot taken at 2500 iteration.

-Since number of images in the dataset were not enough for me, I wrote a python script: *rotate.py* Use it to generate more images by rotating all the images.
+Since the number of images in the dataset were not enough for me, I wrote a python script: *rotate.py* Use it to generate more images by rotating all the images.

 Good Luck!